brocktubre/dockerized-angular-app/README.md

 To build the Docker image use the following: `docker image build -t ubuntu-angular .`

 2. Run the docker container
-Run the docker contianer: `docker run ubuntu-angular`
+Run the docker contianer: `docker run -d -p 80:80 ubuntu-angular`

 3. Run app locally
 To run the Angular application locally, navigate inside the site directory and use: `ng serve`